friendtech33-DAO/ft33-docs/docs/contracts-old/staking.md

 ## Distributor

-The distributor contract receives minted OHM from the treasury in order to drip-feed rewards to stakers.
+The distributor contract receives minted FTW from the treasury in order to drip-feed rewards to stakers.
 The reward rate target as of time of writing is set to 1587, which translates to 0.1587% of total supply, since the reward rate is defined in tens of thousands.
 Note that the reward rate determines the rebase rate and that the rebase rate determines the APY.
 Below are listed distributor contracts by version, where the latest version represents the currently active contract.

 * V1 [0xbe73...242f](https://etherscan.io/address/0xbe731507810C8747C3E01E62c676b1cA6F93242f)
 * V2 [0xce65...f4c4](https://etherscan.io/address/0xce6568338708400d03f430d29f2eb40a33a3f4c4)